necrolingus/password_pusher_node/README.md

 }
 After every view viewsToLive will get decremented

-###### DELETE:
+##### DELETE:
 <your_url>:8080/api/c53d5b02-2361-4228-a283-5e53bee683a7
 **Response:**
-{
-    "status": "good",
-    "outcome": 1
+{"status": "good", "outcome": 1}
-}
 Outcome contains the number of records deleted (will always be 1 or 0)

-#### What is left to do?
-* Some minor cleanups
-* Moving dbConfig.js to env
-* Creating a docker image so one can easily compose this project with e.g. a mysql or postgres
+I dont think anyone will ever use DELETE, but there will for sure be a use case for it somewhere

 #### Will I create a gui for it?